Yumbe District: Geography and environment

+These activities have led to loss of tree cover and increased pressure on wetlands and riverbanks.

+In response, the ministry of water and Environment, with support from the world Bank, is implementing restoration efforts under the integrated Water Management and development project.The project focuses on ecosystem restoration, soil and water conservation, and sustainable livelihoods within the Kochi River sub- catchment.

 Population

 Yumbe is the only district in the country with a mainly Muslim majority population (76%), which is an exception for a Ugandan district, where 85% of the population is Christians.
 The fertility rate in the district is high (7.5).

 In 1991, the national population census estimated the district population at about 99,800.
 The 2002 national census estimated the population of the district at about 251,800 inhabitants.
 The annual population growth rate in Yumbe District was calculated at 8.2%.
 It was estimated that the population of Yumbe District in 2012 was approximately 545,500.
+In 2024, the population was 951,400 people in 153,061 households.